1gravity/Kotlin-Bloc/website/docs/architecture/bloc/reducer.md

 ### Side Effect

 A side effect is a one-off event like a navigation event, an analytics event or an event to display a toast.
 The idea of side effects and some of the syntax was inspired by [Reduce](https://github.com/genaku/Reduce).
-In `Reduce` a reducer always returns an `Effect` which is a class wrapping `State` and a list of side effects. `Kotlin BLoC`'s reducers return `Proposals` by default while `Effects` require a a bit more typing.
+In `Reduce` a reducer always returns an `Effect` which is a class wrapping `State` and a list of side effects. `Kotlin Bloc`'s reducers return `Proposals` by default while `Effects` require a a bit more typing.

 Default: reducer returns `Proposal`: